CartoDB/documentation/app/content/carto-user-manual/tutorials/build-a-categories-and-bubbles-visualization.md

 Understanding population distribution has important implications in a wide range of geospatial analysis such as human exposure to hazards and climate change or improving geomarketing and site selection strategies.

-This dataset is provided by Natural Earth,...

-In this tutorial we are going to represent the distribution of the most populated places by using a qualitative palette and a point size based on the maximum population.
-Therefore, we we can easily understand how the human settlement areas is distributed with a simple visualization that we can use in further analysis.
+In this tutorial we are going to represent the distribution of the most populated places by applying different colors to each feature depending on the kind of place and a point size based on the maximum population.
+Therefore, we can easily understand how the human settlement areas is distributed with a simple visualization that we can use in further analysis.

 **Steps To Reproduce**